practical-bootcamp/k8s-game-rule/tests/game01/19_remove_annotations/instruction.md

-Remove the annotations for the pods
+In the '{{namespace}}' namespace, remove the annotations for the pods.